tc39/proposal-temporal/docs/monthday.md

 This static method creates a new `Temporal.MonthDay` object from another value.
 If the value is another `Temporal.MonthDay` object, a new object representing the same month and day is returned.
-If the value is any other object, it must have `month` and `day` properties, and a `Temporal.MonthDay` will be constructed from them.
+If the value is any other object, it must have `month` and `day` properties, and optionally a `calendar` property, and a `Temporal.MonthDay` will be constructed from these properties.

 Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
 Any parts of the string other than the month and the day are optional and will be ignored.